+- 1. Financial none.

+- 2. HR & Organisational Development none

+- 3. Community/Council Planning none

+- 4. Legal none.

+- 5. Property/Assets none

-1. Financial - none 2.
-HR & Organisational Development -3.
-Community Planning - none 4.
-Legal - none Property/Assets - none 5.
-6. Information Technology - none 7.
-Equality & Human Rights -(a) The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
-No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report.
+- 6. Information Technology -

+- 7. Equality & Human Rights

+The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report because it is for noting only.
 If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-8. Health & Safety - none 9.
-Procurement - none 10.
-Risk - The Council must comply with CiPFAs Local Code of Corporate Governance.
-11. Privacy Impact - none 12.
-CoSLA Policy Position - none List of Background Papers
+8. Health & Safety - none

+9. Procurement - none

+- 10. Risk The Council must comply with CiPFAs Local Code of Corporate Governance.

+- 11. Privacy Impact none

+- 12. Cosla Policy Position none

+List of Background Papers